SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

     This handler comes in two flavors:

-	- The first defines a range of numbers, which are mapped to a range of numbers.
+	- The first defines a range of numbers specified by a lower and an upper bound.
 The valid range of setting values goes from *minValue* to *maxValue* with each step defined be *increment*.
 The values will be used as such in the underlying simulator specific setup file.

 	  *increment* defaults to **1**, *minValue* and *maxValue* to reasonably large values.